jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

   (b) he or she is personally absent from New Zealand for the first day of that 184-day absence.
 (3) However, a borrower must not be treated as being personally absent from New Zealand for any day on which that borrower may be treated as being personally present in New Zealand under section 38AB(2).
 (4) A borrower who has had a 184-day absence ceases to be entitled to the full interest write-off set out in section 38AK for the first day within the 184-day absence and, subject to section 38AB, for each subsequent day.
-(5) Subsection (4) is subject to the Commissioner granting an exemption to a borrower under section 38AE or section 38AJ.
+(5) Subsection (4) is subject to the Commissioner granting an exemption to a borrower under section 38AE, 38AJ, or 38AJA.

 ### 38AD Treatment of partial days
 For the purposes of sections 38AB to 38AK, if a borrower is personally present in New Zealand for part of a day, that borrower is treated as being personally present in New Zealand for the whole of that day and not being personally absent from New Zealand for any part of that day.